 Cons: Not many cons for the kids!
-Adults, that’s a different story.
+For adults, that’s a different story.
 Between the gas smell, the noise and the heat, it can only be chalked up to “the things we do for our kids!”

 Buzz Lightyear’s Space Ranger Spin

-Pros: Shoot laser canons at targets and compete against your partner.
-Great fun even if you get zero points!
+Pros: You shoot laser canons at targets and compete against your partner.
+This is great fun even if you get zero points!